ajroberts0417/help/README.md

 pip install --user pipenv
 ```

-**NOTE:** If pipenv isn't available in your console after installing and running `refreshenv`
+> :warning: **NOTE:** If pipenv isn't available in your console after installing and running `refreshenv`
 you will need to add the user base's binary directory to your PATH.
 On Windows you can find the user base binary directory by running `py -m site --user-site` and replacing site-packages with Scripts.
 For example, this could return `C:\Users\Username\AppData\Roaming\Python36\site-packages` so you would need to set your PATH to include `C:\Users\Username\AppData\Roaming\Python36\Scripts`.
 You can set your user PATH permanently in the Control Panel.
 You may need to run `refreshenv` for the changes to take effect.

 **NOTE 2:** dependencies will only be available within the `pipenv` virtualenv.
 Enter the virtualenv with `pipenv shell`, or run a single command with `pipenv run my-cool-command`.